Dicklesworthstone/sassaman_and_dingledine_on_remailers_at_blackhat_2003/README.md

 The trick there is that if the adversary sits at the beginning and sits at the end of the path, then he can use timing attacks and packet counting attacks to notice which one's which.
 In the case of email, it's okay if it takes five hours to deliver, and that five hours lets it mix a lot.
 In the case of a webpage, five hours is not good.
 So we want people to actually use the system, and that means that it has to be fast, and that means if you're watching both endpoints, then you win.
 So onion routing is trying to deal with a different threat model here.

 And users should maybe run a node or anonymize their connection to the first node for better privacy.
 Okay, so we've got a little bit of time to run through some controversial design issues.
 One of them is cascades versus free routes.
-If you talk to Andreas Fitzman, the professor in Germany who knows everything about anonymity, he explains it very clearly.
+If you talk to Andreas Pfitzman, the professor in Germany who knows everything about anonymity, he explains it very clearly.
 If you use a free route, it's very complex.

 Who knows?
 If you use a cascade, you have provable anonymity.
 Which should you pick?
 And we're still using free routes, because they're easier to actually implement on the internet and deploy with a bunch of different volunteers everywhere.
 So we need to investigate the anonymity that we're actually getting, because he will admit that you might get good anonymity, maybe even better anonymity out of free routes, but it's not provable.

 Yes?
-Andreas Fitzman, ask me later, I'll spell it for you.
+Andreas Pfitzman, ask me later, I'll spell it for you.
 Okay, synchronous versus asynchronous is another issue.
 Most of the arguments that Andreas has for why cascades are better than free routes is that all of the messages go through in synchrony.
 They all go through together.

 It could be that if we could set up a synchronous free route system, where you've got a bunch of different nodes and things can go all over the place, but they all sort of move forward in synchrony and all the hundred messages that came in come out at the same time.
 Maybe every 30 minutes there's a deadline by which you have to have put it one node forward in the path.
 Then maybe we can get at the same advantages of cascades without the disadvantages of them.
 Right now, we're using free routes, but if we find a cascade, why not put it at the beginning?
 That's potentially a good idea.